 11. Place in a preheated oven at 375 degrees for 25 minutes.

-12. Once down, take the dish out of the oven and allow it to cool off.
-Then cut 12 even squares.
+12. Once done, take the dish out of the oven and allow it to cool off.
+Then cut about 12 even squares.

 Enjoy it warm!
 You can also eat it with vegan vanilla bean ice cream or vegan coconut whipped cream on top.